mruby/mruby/README.md

 ## Mailing list

-We don't have mailing list just because we experiment with having a community on top of Github.
+We don't have mailing list, use GitHub forum <http://github.com/mruby/mruby>.

 ## How to compile and install (mruby and gems)